MRes & PhD (1 + 3 years) Course Information

 The CRUK Cambridge Centre is a dynamic collaboration of academic researchers, clinicians, and the pharmaceutical and biotech industries based in the Cambridge area.
 We combine world-class science and technology with excellent patient care to pioneer new ways to prevent, detect and treat cancer.
 By working together across different disciplines, we are breaking down the barriers between the laboratory and the clinic, enabling patients to benefit from the latest innovations in cancer science.

-This extensive research effort is supported by a state-of-the-art research environment that includes:
+The extensive research effort by the CRUK Cambridge Centre is supported by a state-of-the-art research environment that includes:

 - World-class research facilities for basic and clinical research

-- Nationally and internationally recognised centres of excellence – the Cambridge Centre is one of only two CRUK Major Centres, and Cambridge is a hub for Early Cancer Detection and Precision Cancer Medicine.
+- Nationally and internationally recognised centres of excellence – the Cambridge Centre is one of only three CRUK Major Centres, and Cambridge is a hub for Early Cancer Detection and Precision Cancer Medicine.

 - Outstanding opportunities for translational research – the wealth of basic research across the Centre fuels major efforts to translate fundamental scientific discoveries to benefit patients with cancer.